gvwilson/thirdbit/fiction/beneath-coriandel/index.md

-Supply requisitions from guard posts on the Great Southern Road, complaints about underpayment from saddlesmiths in Gandan that just happened to detail exactly how many horses Coriandel hoped to bring down from Darp in the coming season...
-It would be a rich catch for the admirals.
+Supply requisitions from guard posts on the Great Southern Road, complaints about underpayment from saddlesmiths in Gandan that just happened to detail exactly how many horses Coriandel hoped to bring down from Darp in the coming season…  It would be a rich catch for the admirals.
 But how to get her to give it to us?

 In the end, it was Oë who came up with a plan.
 Some of it was the wine---Oë and